 You can also increase your income in order to find more money to save for the challenge.
 Here are some ideas.

 - Ask for more hours at work if you’re paid hourly

 - Get a second job for a short time

 - Sell stuff you have around the house that you don’t use anymore

 - Pick up a side hustle or start your own business doing something you love

-Check out this post on 80 Great Ways to Make Money for more ideas on how you can increase your income.
+Check out this post on 80 plus ways to make money for more ideas on how you can increase your income.